mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 - `@mui/utils`

 Note that MUI X packages _do not_ follow the same versioning strategy as Material UI.
-The following packages should remain unchanged during the upgrade process:
+If you're using any of the following packages, they should remain unchanged during the upgrade process:

 - `@mui/x-data-grid`
 - `@mui/x-data-grid-pro`